Understanding your choices in childbirth - podcast

-Listen to Dianne Zalitis, midwife and Clinical Lead at Pregnancy, Birth and Baby, talk to Feed Play Love with Shevonne Hunt about your choices for having a baby.
+Listen to Dianne Zalitis, midwife, talk to Feed Play Love with Shevonne Hunt about your choices for having a baby.

 - You will either have a vaginal birth or a caesarean.

 - With a vaginal birth, you will need to consider what pain relief you might want to have, as well as what positions and where you give birth.
 You should also be aware of any interventions that might be needed.

 - There are many choices for where you receive your care, such as a birthing centre, public or private hospital or a home birth.

 - Women in rural or regional areas may not have as many choices.

 - It's important to develop a birth plan early.